List of Sega video game consoles: Third-party variants

 Licensed and unlicensed variants of Sega consoles have been produced by third-party companies.
 In Brazil, Tectoy created and released the Master System 3 Compact, which may function wirelessly with an RF transmitter.
 An SKU of this console targeted at female gamers, the Master System Girl, was molded in bright pink plastic.
 A more recent version, released in 2006 in Brazil as the Master System 3 Collection, contains 120 built-in games.
 Another Master System variant, built as a handheld game console, was released by Coleco in North America in 2006.

 The Genesis was the first Sega console to receive third-party versions.
 Its first variants were released before any Master System variants, even though the Genesis was released three years after the Master System.
-Working with Sega Enterprises, JVC released the Wondermega, a Mega Drive and Mega CD combination with high quality audio, in Japan on April 1, 1992.
+Working with Sega Enterprises, JVC released the Wondermega, a Mega Drive and Mega-CD combination with high quality audio, in Japan on April 1, 1992.
 The system was later redesigned by JVC and released as the X'Eye in North America in September 1994.
 A Pioneer LaserActive add-on pack, developed by Sega, allows the system to play Genesis and Sega CD games.
 Aiwa released the CSD-GM1, a combination Genesis/Sega CD unit built into a boombox.
 Several companies added the Genesis to personal computers, mimicking the design of Sega's TeraDrive; these include the MSX models AX-330 and AX-990 distributed in Kuwait and Yemen, and the Amstrad Mega PC distributed in Europe and Australia.
-After the Genesis was discontinued, Majesco Entertainment released the Genesis 3 in North America as a budget version of the console in 1998.
+After the Genesis was discontinued, Majesco released the Genesis 3 in North America as a budget version of the console in 1998.
 Majesco also released a budget version of the Sega Pico in North America in August 1999.

 In Brazil, where the Genesis never ceased production, Tectoy released a portable version of the Genesis with twenty built-in games on December 5, 2007.
 Another Tectoy variant of the console called "Mega Drive Guitar Idol", released in 2009 in Brazil, includes two six-button joypads and a guitar controller with five fret buttons.
 That year, AtGames began producing two new Genesis variants in North America and Europe: the Firecore, which can play Genesis cartridges as well as preloaded games; and a handheld console, the Sega Gopher, as well as a dedicated motion console, the Sega Zone, preloaded with 20 Genesis games.
 Companies such as Radica Games have released compilations of Genesis games in "plug-and-play" packages resembling the system's controller.